Lawyer: Durst found body of slain friend, ‘panicked’ and ran

 DeGuerin said Durst had come to visit Berman for the Christmas holidays, which he did often, showing jurors a letter from years earlier where Durst told Berman affectionately of plans he had for spending the holidays together.

-DeGuerin stopped there and did not go into detail on the defense’s account of Berman’s killing, shifting instead to the death soon after in Galveston, Texas, of Morris Black and the last time he represented Durst and put him on the stand, something he told jurors he would do again in the Berman trial.
+DeGuerin stopped there and did not go into detail on the defense’s account of Berman’s killing, shifting instead to the death soon after in Galveston, Texas, of Morris Black and the last time he represented Durst.

-“Bob Durst is going to testify,” DeGuerin said Tuesday, stunning his courtroom audience.

-Having the defendant take the stand and be subjected to cross-examination at a murder trial is considered risky.
-In the case of Durst, whose candid, say-anything style was on display in clips from police and television interviews during the prosecution’s opening statement, it would seem to be especially ill-advised.

-But it worked the first time.
-Durst was acquitted in the 2003 Texas trial, where he testified that he had dismembered and disposed of Black’s body after Black was accidentally shot during a struggle.
+In that murder trial, DeGuerin made the bold move of putting Durst on the witness stand, where he admitted to dismembering and disposing of the body of his neighbor Black.
+He said Black was accidentally shot to death in a struggle in the apartment where Durst had gone to hide out after Berman was killed.

-DeGuerin said Tuesday that Black’s dismemberment was the “elephant in the room” that threatens to overwhelm all the other evidence.
+Durst was acquitted, which DeGuerin frequently emphasized for jurors.
+He said that in the current trial, that dismemberment is “the elephant in the room” that is overwhelming all the other evidence.

-“Whatever happened after Morris’s death could not change the way he died,” DeGuerin said.
+“The jury in Galveston was able to separate the manner in which Morris Black died from what happened to his body after he was dead,” Deguerin said.
+“The evidence will show that what happened to his body, the dismemberment, could not change the manner in which he died.
+No matter how gruesome.”

 The prosecution, whose three-day opening statement ended Monday, is being permitted to allege in this case that Durst deliberately killed Black because Black had learned that Durst, who was disguising himself as a woman, was in fact a wealthy real estate heir who was on the run.

-The prosecution is also allowed to allege that Durst killed his wife, Kathie, whose 1982 disappearance has brought him decades of suspicion and media attention.
+The prosecution is also allowed to allege that Durst killed his wife Kathie, whose 1982 disappearance has brought him decades of suspicion and media attention.
 Durst denies having anything to do with the New York disappearance of his wife, who has since been declared dead despite no body being found.

-DeGuerin said that Durst is living with that suspicion, along with mild autism that makes social life difficult for him and a tendency to self-medicate with marijuana and alcohol.
+DeGuerin said that living with that suspicion, along with mild autism that makes social life difficult for him and a tendency to self-medicate with marijuana and alcohol.

 “Bob doesn’t make good decisions.
 It’s part of his makeup,” DeGuerin said.
-“Throughout his life, Bob has run away from trouble.”
+“Throughout his life Bob has run away from trouble.”

 He pointed out for jurors how frail the 76-year-old Durst appeared in court, telling them he survived esophageal cancer, brain surgery and many other ailments.